threedle/DAWand-Blender/README.md

-# DA Wand for Blender v0.4
+# DA Wand for Blender v0.5

 ### What's New
- - Added new options for unwrapping uvs
+ - unwrapping isn't working all the time now
+ - pygco dependency gone
+ - replaced 'overwrite' and 'extension' modes with a clear anchors buttons
+    - it doesn't clear the uvs though

 ### Installation
 Two ways to install